rticommunity/rticonnextdds-examples/examples/connext_dds/logging_config/README.md

 **NDDS_CONFIG_LOG_LEVEL_WARNING**, it means that all the warnings message will be composed wit all the available RTI Connext diagnostic fields.

-Two sample is writen and then in the second ond we force the write opperation to
-fail: when using *DDS_BY_SOURCE_TIMESTAMP_DESTINATIONORDER_QOS*, if source timestamp is older than in previous write warnings message will be logged.
+Two samples are written and then for the second one we force the write operation to fail: when using *DDS_BY_SOURCE_TIMESTAMP_DESTINATIONORDER_QOS*, if source timestamp is older than the one from a previous write, a warning  will be logged.

 ```plaintext
     Backtrace: